 I’m passing the language and location settings as they are the same as the ones on Search Ads Setup.

 Regarding the bidding, you can focus on conversion/conversion-value or viewable impressions.

-The first 2 ones are the same from the search ad setup but viewable impressions will focus on showing your ad to the maximum number of people, regardless of if they click on your ad or not.
-The best if you just want to share a message and don’t need people to visit your website.
+The first 2 ones are the same as the search ad setup but viewable impressions will focus on showing your ad to the maximum number of people, regardless of if they click on your ad or not.
+The best, is if you just want to share a message and don’t need people to visit your website.
 Also, you will not pay per click like the conversion objective but you will pay for every 1000 impressions your ad had.

 The rest is the same as Search ads.